kuzzleio/kuzzle/doc/2/guides/main-concepts/3-querying/index.md

 ### `range` clause

-The [range](https://www.elastic.co/guide/en/elasticsearch/reference/7.4/query-dsl-range-query.html) clause allows to returns documents **that contain value within a provided range**.
+The [range](https://www.elastic.co/guide/en/elasticsearch/reference/7.4/query-dsl-range-query.html) clause allows to return documents **that contain value within a provided range**.

 It can be used with `number` and `date` fields, but also with `keyword` ones, even if it's less common.